 So, no stressing anymore!
 We will help you with this journey of writing the perfect LOR with all the necessary components and steps.
 But first, let’s learn what a Letter of Recommendation actually is.

-Three Key Components of a Letter of Recommendation (LOR)
+Importance of a Letter of Recommendation (LOR)

 How to Write a Letter of Recommendation (LOR)?
-Follow these Steps!

 Now that we know why a LOR is important and the components it should have, let’s dive into the content structure of a letter to make it an engaging read.
-These 6 basic steps will ensure that the letter hits every point needed for it to be strong and compelling.
+These six basic steps will ensure that the letter hits every point needed for it to be strong and compelling.
 No matter who it’s for!

 Step 1.
 Letterhead and Contact Information